Serene Lakes: History

 Serene Lakes was discovered during the mid-1800s, when the First transcontinental railroad was being constructed.
 The lakes were located along several routes during the California Gold Rush, including the historic California Trail, and the first settler, Fitz William Redding Jr, arrived in 1866.

 Before the widespread adoption of refrigeration, Serene Lakes served as a source of ice for the city of San Francisco, earning the lakes the name "Ice Lakes".
-When author Mark Twain visited the lakes, he named them Lake Dulzura and Lake Serena, which was combined to form "Serene Lakes".
+There is a belief by some that author Mark Twain visited the lakes, he named them Lake Dulzura and Lake Serena, which was combined to form "Serene Lakes".

 Recreation

 Summer activities at Serene Lakes include fishing, windsurfing, sailing, and paddle-boating.
 Swimming and watersports are only permitted in Lake Dulzura, in order to protect the drinking water derived from Lake Serena.
-Lake Dulzura contains a public beach, dock, and beach volleyball courts.
+Lake Dulzura contains a private property owners beach, dock, and beach volleyball courts.
 The lakes are surrounded by several hiking trails, including Castle Pass, Summit Station Trail, and Hoelter Hall Trail.
-Many of the trails span the mountains around the lake, some leading to mountaintops, such as Lola's Lookout.
+Many of the trails span the mountains around the lake, some leading to mountaintops, such as Mount Rowton.

 Winter activities include cross-country skiing and snowshoeing.
 Serene Lakes are also surrounded by several ski resorts, including Sugar Bowl Ski Resort and Soda Springs Mountain Resort, and ice skating is available when the frozen lake is accessible.